-will either allow or limit a MDPs ability to operate as a single entity, in which lawyers and non-lawyers share ownership and any legal fees collected.
+Globally and domestically, different industry rules and standards, particularly the Rules of Professional Conduct in any given jurisdiction, will either allow or limit a MDPs ability to operate as a single entity, in which lawyers and non-lawyers share ownership and any legal fees collected.
 Notable international jurisdictions that have implemented alternative business structures for law practice, which allow MDPs to varying degrees, are Australia, Canada, England and Wales, France, Germany, the Netherlands, Scotland, Spain, and New Zealand.
-Australia serves as the global model for MDPs or alternative business structures, as Australia has since 1998 proactively adapted its legal market to incorporate alternative legal practices, allowing MDPs and non-lawyer investment in law firms, including the first initial public offering of shares in a law firm in 2007.
-This adaptation has created a global market for Australian lawyers and MDPs, particularly in Asian markets in Hong Kong and throughout China.
-189
+199 Australia serves as the global model for MDPs or alternative business structures, as Australia has since 1998 proactively adapted its legal market to incorporate alternative legal practices, allowing MDPs and non-lawyer investment in law firms, including the first initial public offering of shares in a law firm in 2007.
+200 This adaptation has created a global market for Australian lawyers and MDPs, particularly in Asian markets in Hong Kong and throughout China.
+201

-Other countries, recognizing the limited growth potential these restrictions place on legal entrepreneurs seeking to say competitive in today's market, have removed this structural and financial limitation.
-190 In 2007, Slater and Gordon was the first law firm to become publicly traded on the Australian Stock Exchange, with three others following suit shortly thereafter.
-191 While we are yet to see the impacts of thast tenyear-old IPO, the move has already proven a boon for the competitiveness of Australian lawyers.
-Regulators there are "aggressively investigat[ing] how regulatory frameworks can further be adjusted to ensure that Australian lawyers are poised to compete both from domestic bases and abroad."
-192
+Other countries, recognizing the limited growth potential these restrictions place on legal entrepreneurs seeking to say competitive in today's market, have removed this structural and financial limitation.202 In 2007, Slater and Gordon was the first law firm to become publicly traded on the Australian Stock Exchange, with three others following suit shortly thereafter.203 While we are yet to see the impacts of that ten-year-